This was our friend Linda’s dilemma when it came to finding her granddaughter’s remedy. Hi Linda!

-I’m sorry, I was told not to interrupt.
-But, oh yeah; that’s a good one, Linda.
+I’m sorry, but I am very busy not interrupting!
+But, oh yeah; that’s a good one, Linda, “tough pill to swallow”!
 Ha!

 At least I’d be able to get Amber away from home for three weeks and I thought maybe we could go to Landon’s again the following year when she would be eighteen and no one could force her to take drugs anymore.
 Anyway, Diane assured me Amber was used to taking her psych drugs every day so it wouldn’t be my responsibility to remind her.

 On our first night in Arizona, I took one pill of each of Amber’s meds, put them in tiny baggies and labeled them so I could make homeopathic remedies out of them.
 Diane and Allen had told me I could give Amber all the natural treatments I wanted, so my plan was to make remedies out of each prescription drug in order to minimize the side effects while she was on them.
 (Elaine has instructions on how to do this on her website: https://ElaineLewis.hpathy.com.
 The article is called, “How To Make Your Own Remedy”.)
 For the first three nights, as much as it practically made me choke to say the words, I reminded Amber to take her meds.
 Landon reminded her once, too.
 Amber had so many problems, it was hard to know which ones were caused by the drugs and which ones came from her.